danwing/authenticating-network/draft-wing-opsawg-authenticating-network.md

 # Acknowledgments
 {:numbered="false"}

 This document was inspired by both Paul Wouters and Tommy Pauly during review of other documents.
+Thanks to Mohamed Boucadair for the review.